Vikas Swarup: The Accidental Apprentice

+The Girl with Seven Lives

+Swarup's most recent novel The Girl with Seven Lives, published by S&S India (16 July 2024).
+The novel made longlist in 2025 for the International Dublin Literary Award.

 Other works

 Swarup's short story "A Great Event" was published in The Children's Hours: Stories of Childhood, an anthology of stories about childhood to support Save the Children and raise awareness for its fight to end violence against children.

 Swarup has participated in the Oxford Literary Festival, the Turin International Book Fair, the Auckland Writers' Conference, the Sydney Writers' Festival, the Kitab Festival in New Delhi, the St. Malo International Book & Film Festival in France, the 'Words on Water' Literary Festival at the University of the Witwatersrand in Johannesburg, the Jaipur Literature Festival in India, the Hay-on-Wye Festival in Wales and the Franschhoek Literary Festival in South Africa.
-In 2009 he participated in the 33rd Cairo International Film Festival as a jury member for the International Competition for Feature Digital Films.
+In 2009, he participated in the 33rd Cairo International Film Festival as a jury member for the International Competition for Feature Digital Films.

 He has written for TIME, Newsweek, The Guardian, The Daily Telegraph (UK), Outlook magazine (India) and Libération (France).

-Vikas Swarup gives many motivational talks at institutions across the world.
+Vikas Swarup gives motivational talks at institutions internationally.

 Recognition

 On 21 September 2010, the University of South Africa (UNISA) conferred the degree of Doctor of Literature & Philosophy (honoris causa) on Swarup at a graduation ceremony in Pretoria.

-On June 18, 2020, Montreal-based Concordia University conferred an Honorary Doctorate on Swarup for literary excellence and dedication to diplomacy.
+On 18 June 2020, Montreal-based Concordia University conferred an Honorary Doctorate on Swarup for literary excellence and dedication to diplomacy.
+On 16 June 2023, Swarup was awarded with an Honorary Doctorate at Carleton University in Ottawa, Ontario.

 Swarup took over as the spokesperson of the Ministry of External Affairs on 18 April 2015.